dustinpfister/blog_posts/_posts/vuejs-example-land-sections.md

 ## 5 - The html

 I then just need a little html and css to pull this all together.
+In the html file I of course need to have a script tag that links to vuejs, however I also need script tags for my utils lib, the mixins, and all the additional components that I will be using.
+In addition I am also using a link element to link to an extremal css file where I have all my css classes that I will be using for the various templates.

 The html: